 The controller responsible for processing these data is the head of unit managing the EUR-Lex service of the Publications Office.
 If you have any questions about the processing of your e-mail and related personal data, you can send an e-mail to: firstname.lastname@example.org

-- for personalised user access to the system (registration) and provision of personalised information to the user: e-mail address, password, chosen fields of interest;
+- for personalisation of access to the system (registration) and provision of information: e-mail address, password, chosen fields of interest;

-- in case of personalisation of access to the system: by the EUR-Lex technical team of the Publications Office.
+- personalisation of access to the system: by the EUR-Lex technical team;

-- in case of enquiries: by the EUR-Lex Help Desk team of the Publications Office and its contractor in charge of the help desk activities.
+- for enquiries: by the EUR-Lex Helpdesk team and the Publications Office contractor in charge of the helpdesk activities;